-At Swift River, clients receive treatment for their addiction as well as for the behaviors that underlie the substance abuse.
-Any medical or mental health complications that could lead to a relapse are also addressed.
+At Swift River, clients receive treatment for their addiction as well as for the behaviors that underlie substance abuse.
+Any medical or mental health complications that could lead to relapse are also addressed.
 This multi-pronged approach to addiction treatment provides clients with the best chance of returning to a healthy, balanced life after residential drug rehab.

 Swift River understands that addiction is not a one-size-fits-all disease, and neither is recovery.
 While staying at this serene mountain retreat, clients will receive an individualized treatment plan created by a team of licensed therapists and clinicians that best fits their needs.

 Customized treatment plans will include a combination of some or all of the following services:

 - Medication-assisted treatment